Merlijnv/merlijnv.github.io/learningplan.md

 ### Technical skills

 This semester I want to do more with red teaming.
 During my specialization, I have learned a lot of ways to take advantage of security flaws.
 Even though I have learned all these ways, I still do not have much experience to go from enumeration to exploitation and infiltration.
-I want to practice more boxes on hack the box and learn more ways to make red team hacking easiër.
+I want to practice more boxes on hack the box and learn more ways to make red team hacking easier.
 Furthermore, I am excited to learn how to reverse engineer.
 I think this has a lot of potentials but never learned how to do it.

 ### Procedural skills